sambokai/ShortURL-Services-List/README.md

 A curated list of 600+ Short-URL services (i.e goo.gl, bit.ly)

 #### Note
-A lot of the entries are deprecated.
+A lot of the services are deprecated.
 They are left in the list due to legacy-usage and completeness.

 #### Contributions
 Please keep the main list sorted alphabetically and duplicate free.
-[You can use this tool.](http://alphabetizer.flap.tv/)
+[You can use this tool for that.](http://alphabetizer.flap.tv/)

-Suggestions:
-* Popularity ranking - A separate list, sorted by popularity. (i.e. goo.gl, bit.ly, ow.ly)

 #### License
 "THE BEER-WARE LICENSE" (Revision 42) ([Wikipedia](https://en.wikipedia.org/wiki/Beerware)):
 Sam Bokai wrote this file.
 As long as you retain this notice **you can do whatever you want with this stuff**.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.
-2016 Sam Bokai
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return. - Sam Bokai, 2016